SEO Writing | 9 Steps to Optimizing Content in 2022

 Search engines are in the customer service business.
 When you ask Google for something, Google’s algorithm is seeking to find you the best web pages that address the specific question you have or problem you are trying to solve.
 If Google successfully serves you helpful content on the Google SERP, you’re going to continue to use Google for search.
 On the other hand, if you consistently got irrelevant or otherwise unhelpful results from Google, you’d be likely to move to Bing, Yelp, Alexa, or any of the other platforms designed to provide information to people.

 To keep those online searchers happy, Google is seeking to provide the most authoritative, relevant, and helpful content in response to search queries.
 Writing about something where you can lend an expert perspective takes time, but in our opinion, it’s the only way to win the top results on the SERP.
-Creating valuable and compelling content is a critical part of the SEO services we provide for our clients.
+Creating valuable and compelling content is the critical part of any sustainable SEO strategy.
 Without it, everything in the list below becomes noise.

 Step 3: Use your keyword target in constructing your headline, URL, title tag, and meta description